2014 United States House of Representatives elections in Oklahoma: District 5

 The 5th district is located in Central Oklahoma and includes Oklahoma, Pottawatomie and Seminole counties.
-The incumbent is Republican James Lankford, who has represented the district since 2011.
-He was re-elected with 59% of the vote in 2012 and the district has a PVI of R+12.
+The incumbent is Republican James Lankford, who had represented the district since 2011, did not run for re-election.
+He instead ran in the special election to replace retiring Republican U.S. Senator Tom Coburn.
+He was re-elected with 59% of the vote in 2012 and the district had a PVI of R+12.

-Lankford is not running for re-election.
-He is instead running in the special election to replace retiring Republican U.S. Senator Tom Coburn.